OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 14: Create `silver_customers_current` View**

+  - Tips

     - _Business logic:_ Filter SCD2 customer table for current records (no end date), providing the latest snapshot for analytics and lookups.
-  - _Tip (code):_ If stuck, open final_dlt.py (under the "final dlt pipeline" folder) and search "Task 14".
+    - _Tip (code):_ If stuck, open `final_dlt.py` (under the `final dlt pipeline` folder) and search "Task 14".

   - [ ] Read from `02_silver.silver_customers`.
   - [ ] Filter for records where the `__END_AT` column is `NULL`.